Palrajjayaraj/TaxiFleetCommunication/UserGuide/userGuide.md

     Select the Admin role from the role dropdown.

-    Choose an appropriate User ID from the list.
+    Choose your ID from the list.

     Click Login to proceed.